containers/podman-desktop/website/docs/getting-started/pulling-an-image.md

 tags: [images]
 ---

-# Pulling an image to your Container engine
+# Pulling an image to your container engine

 With Podman Desktop, you can pull an image from a registry, to your container engine.